Federal judge blocks enforcement of financial disclosure rules for elected city officials

 Municipal officials feared that the added disclosure requirement would discourage residents from running for municipal office, and potentially could create vacancies on city and town councils or commissions.

-About 125 municipal officials statewide resigned, including four in Brevard County, before the new requirements took effect in January,
+About 125 municipal officials statewide resigned, including at least three in Southwest Florida, before the new requirements took effect in January.

-Among them was Peter Miravalle III, who resigned after one year on the Grant-Valkaria Town Council because of the disclosure requirement.
+They included Sanibel City Council member Scott Crater, Fort Myers Beach Town Council member Bill Veach and Naples Vice Mayor Mike McCabe.

-Miravalle said he is glad the requirement is being challenged in court, and is elated the injunction was issued.
+"I believe the court decision rightfully recognized the State Legislature did not have any justification for their action," McCabe said in an email to the Naples Daily News on Tuesday.
+"The legislature’s action resulted in over 125 local representatives resigning from office.
+That took an enormous toll on our local communities across the state."

 Requirement changes